Showing posts with label Multivariate Statistics. Show all posts

 \[I\left( \theta_{0} \right) = {Var}_{\theta_{0}}\left\lbrack \frac{\partial}{\partial\theta}\log\left\{ f(X_{i};\theta_{0}) \right\} \right\rbrack = - E\left\lbrack \frac{\partial^{2}}{\partial\theta^{2}}\log\left\{ f(X_{i};\theta_{0}) \right\} \right\rbrack\]

-This theorem underpins the construction of asymptotic confidence intervals and hypothesis test for MLEs.
+This theorem underpins the construction of asymptotic confidence intervals and hypothesis tests for MLEs.

 3. Efficiency